wiseStann/WBC-WebBlockChain/README.md

 # WebBlockChain
 Blockchain built using Python Flask.</br>
-For practical purposes cryptocurrency WBC (Webcoin) is introduced and based on this blockchain.
+For practical purposes cryptocurrency WBC (Webcoin) based on this blockchain was introduced.